Xin00163/CV/Readme.md

   Audit crawler extracts complete structured data from Net-A-Porter's Designer Landing Page and store the Product No., English Product Description and Chinese Product Description in a CSV file to be used in auditing.
 Previously, team members need to manually copy & paste.

 #### Fast learner
-Learning is an ongoing objective for a simultaneous/consecutive interpreter, so I constantly feed my mind new information, whether it be current political events or nuclear topics that you know little about.
-Being an interpreter also put me in various situations, conversing with different people regarding all sorts of topics, which make me a quick learner and also cultivate my curiosity for things beyond your realm of knowledge.
+As an simultaneous and consecutive interpreter I’ve been in a huge range of situations, conversing with so many different people on all sorts of topics.
+This experience has kept me interested in continuing my learning and cultivating my curiosity, pushing the boundaries of my knowledge.

 #### Additional skills